leochilds/learnyounode-walkthrough/2. Baby Steps/walkthrough.md

 > Write a program that accepts one or more numbers as command-line arguments and prints the sum of those numbers to the console (stdout).

 So, lets consider what we need for this exercise.
 We need to be able to access data in the command line.
 Then we need to select parts of that data and perform a mathematical sum.
 Then we can `console.log()` the answer to that sum.
-Know we know what we need, let's look at the hints given to us.
+Now we know what we need, let's look at the hints given to us.

 # Hints